Want to make your own homemade milk kefir from a direct-set powdered kefir starter?

 Making Milk Kefir With Kefir Starter

-Making your kefir with a culture is quick and easy!
+Making your kefir with powdered kefir starter is quick and easy!

-- Glass jar of one liter or more, with lid.
+- Glass jar of one litre or more, with lid

 - Bring the milk to a boil.

-- Pour the contents of the packet into the milk and mix well using a whisk.
+- Pour the content of the packet into the milk and mix well using a whisk.